 Bullying of any kind is unacceptable at our school.
-If bullying does occur, all students should be able to tell and know that incidents will be dealt with promptly, severely and effectively.
+If bullying does occur, all children should be able to tell and know that incidents will be dealt with promptly, severely and effectively.
+All incidences are brought to the attention of the Headteacher/Deputy Headteacher and learning mentor.
+All incidences/reports of bullying are recorded and monitored on CPOMS.
+Parents, children and staff are clear about the schools definition of bullying.

-We are an anti-bullying School.

-This means that anyone who knows that bullying is happening is expected to inform members of staff.
-Newton Hill Community school does not tolerate bullying of any kind.
+We are an anti-bullying school.
+This means that anyone who knows that bullying is happening will inform members of staff who will pass to the SLT.
+Newton Hill Community School does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.